-Musket is an efficient multistage k-mer based corrector for Illumina short read data.
+Musket is a well-established leading next-generation sequencing read error correction algorithm targetting Illumina sequencing.
 This corrector employs the k-mer spectrum approach and introduces three correction techniques in a multistage workflow.
 Our performance evaluation results, in terms of correction quality and de novo genome assembly measures, reveal that Musket is consistently one of the top performing substitution-error-based correctors.
 In addition, Musket is multi-threaded using a master-slave model and demonstrates superior parallel scalability compared to all other evaluated correctors as well as a highly competitive overall execution time.

 - Latest source code (release 1.1)